 States by 1964.

-On November 28, 1929 Berry Gordy was born at Detroit's Harper Hospital.
+On Thanksgiving day, November 28, 1929 Berry Gordy was born at Detroit's Harper Hospital.
 Gordy was the seventh child born to Berry and Bertha Gordy.
 The Gordys were an ambitious middle class with roots in Georgia farming and retailing.
-The family moved to Detroit from Sandersville, Georgia in 1922 Sandersville, Georgia with their first three children.
+The family moved to Detroit from Sandersville, Georgia in 1922.
+Sandersville, Georgia with their first three children.
 It was here that they established a successful construction, painting and printing business that allowed the family to purchase a commercial building on the corner of St. Antoine and Farnsworth Berry Gordy Sr also opened the Booker T. Washington grocery store From it he instilled the values of frugality, discipline family unity and hard work that were so dear to Booker T. Washington.
 After the children were grown Bertha would studied business at Wayne State University and University of Michigan.
 Finally graduating from Detroit Institute of Commerce Bertha would go on to co-found the Friendship Mutual Life Insurance Company.

 Berry married Thelma Crawford and quickly had three children.
 It was after closing the store that Gordy, with the help from his mother-in-law, went to work Ford in the foundry. which after one day quit.
 Next his mother-in-law got him a job on the assembly line as upholstery trimmer at the Ford Lincoln-Mercury plant in Wayne, MI earning $86.40 a week.
 By 1957 he had quit that job to become a professional songwriter.